 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and California is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and California is no different.

 - Install and maintain an operable deadbolt lock on each main swinging entry door of a dwelling unit.
 The deadbolt lock shall be installed in conformance with the manufacturer’s specifications and shall comply with applicable state and local codes including, but not limited to, those provisions relating to fire and life safety and accessibility for the disabled.